 This type of program is suited to those who are experiencing psychotic delusions.
 Once this program is complete the person can move to residential treatment.

 Most programs begin with a detox program that manages withdrawal symptoms medically.
 This may suffice rather than the intensive rehab program.

 Residential treatment is the type of rehab that everyone thinks of.
 You stay at the treatment center for a period of 30, 60, or 90 days depending on the severity of the addiction.

 Homeless people and people with stressful lives can benefit from a residential program because it protects them from the typical stressors.
-People who have been living on the streets are continually faced with triggers which makes it impossible for them to stay substance-free.
+People who have been living on the streets are continually faced with triggers which make it impossible for them to stay substance-free.
 People who have a turbulent home life may find it difficult to stay off drugs or alcohol due to the stressful triggers they must confront daily.

 Residential treatment incorporates medical-assisted treatment with a structured program that is designed to keep patients occupied.

 The program includes individual and group therapy, mindfulness activities, fitness classes, and outdoor fitness activities.
 The idea is to get a person into the habit of keeping busy and engaged in sober activities and learn to enjoy sobriety.

 Residential programs also incorporate various types of cognitive-behavioral therapies that help a person address the emotional trauma that triggers their addiction.
 These therapies can include:

 - Dialectical behavioral therapy